-Having worked in-house for some of the largest retailers, as well as on secondments, our industry experts understand your commercial needs and the energetic legal solutions required.
+Having worked in-house for some of the largest retailers, as well as on secondments, our retail industry experts understand your commercial needs and the energetic legal and regulatory solutions required.

 We believe that an exemplary legal service, combined with over 30 years of experience of working in the retail sector, is the reason that major household names like Marks & Spencer, Harvey Nichols and Morrisons trust us.

 Hailed as the biggest digital innovation since the internet, Blockchain is the virtual infrastructure that is changing the way we work.

 DWF would like to invite you to attend a seminar focussing on the implications of Brexit on the Food and Drink Industry.
 This event is geared towards European businesses operating within the UK's Food and drink industry and is being held in conjunction with the Italian Chamber of Commerce and Industry for the UK (ICCIUK).

 Food & Retail Regulatory round-up w/e 23 September:: Future direction set for food inspection; ASA rules out extension of time limited offers; Sainsbury’s ASDA merger referred for in depth investigation

 Food & Retail Regulatory round-up w/e 16 September: Consultation on mandatory display of calorie information; Underage sale of knives and alcohol reported; Food businesses urged to do more on providing allergy information